-Introduction to Public Health – HLTH 500
+HLTH 500 Introduction to Public Health

 This course will provide a broad overview of the practice of public health.
-It is intended for those with a limited exposure to the field or in need of a refresher of analytical and critical thinking skills prior to beginning a graduate level course of study.
+It is intended for those with a limited exposure to the field or in the need of a refresher of analytical and critical thinking skills prior to beginning a graduate level course of study.
 The course will specifically address basic algebraic and probability concepts, review the use of peer-reviewed literature, introduce students to literature citation using the AMA style, and provide a framework to approach public health practice.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.